Larson gives Hendrick record-breaking win at Coca-Cola 600

+Little did Hendrick know that 37 years later he would become the winningest owner in NASCAR Cup Series history.
+Larson’s dominating win at Charlotte Motor Speedway gave Hendrick Motorsports a record-setting 269th win, passing Petty Enterprises.

+“Unbelievable,” Hendrick said.
+“I can’t get in my brain around it right now.”

-“With nearly 40 years of excellence, Hendrick Motorsports has set the gold standard for race team success," NASCAR chairman and CEO Jim France said in a release.
+“With nearly 40 years of excellence, Hendrick Motorsports has set the gold standard for race team success,” said NASCAR Chairman and CEO Jim France.
 “Rick Hendrick has already cemented his legacy as a NASCAR Hall of Famer, and now adds another incredible accomplishment to an exemplary NASCAR career.”

+Hendrick said he’s glad to have the record behind him, while quickly praising Richard Petty for his role in NASCAR.

+“Richard Petty is the king of NASCAR and he has done so much for this sport,” Hendrick said.

 It also was the sixth win in 16 races this season for Hendrick Motorsports — and this one wasn’t even close.